-It was not until I was an executive director and the ultimate responsibility for the lives of our animals rested solely and exclusively on my head did I begin to question my commitment to this baseless position.
+It was not until I was an Executive Director and the ultimate responsibility for the lives of our animals rested solely and exclusively on my shoulders did I begin to question my commitment to this baseless position.
 In the summer of 2004 when I started at HSBC we had the usual seasonal influx of cats and kittens, leading to the usual seasonal wave of euthanasia so that we could free up cage space.
 After that summer I knew that we’d have the same problem the next summer.

 My mind finally went to that place that I’d never allowed it to go before.
 What if we just gave away the cats which we knew were most likely to be euthanized, the adults.
 If we could get just one cage open by giving a cat away, we’d save the cat and we’d open up space for six kittens which would be adopted in a heartbeat.
 Why not try it?

 There was staff opposition.

 Q: How do we explain that the other animals cost money?

 A: We are honest.
 The other animals aren’t facing impending euthanasia, these are.

 Q: What’s to keep people from making bad adoption decisions or getting a cat they can’t afford?